-The control signals and corresponding tracking errors are shown in Figs. 5 and 6, respectively.
-The magnitude errors are less than one degree which is acceptable for a robotic manipulator with linkage dimensions similar to a human arm.
+Histories of the three inputs and errors between angles and reference inputs are shown in Fig.5 and Fig.6, respectively.
+From Fig.6, we confirm that errors have values less than one degree which is acceptable for a robotic manipulator with linkage dimensions similar to a human arm.

-5. Conclusions
+5. Conclusion

-This paper presents a three-link robotic manipulator combined with a camera for capturing the motion of the user.
-For successful control of the system, the pin hole camera model captures the arm motion of the user and extracts the shoulder, elbow, and wrist angles through image processing.
-The dynamics of the system are derived and the PD controller is applied to the angles of each link.
-The simulation results verify the efficacy of a PD controller and demonstrate satisfactory results for tracking arm movements.
+This paper presents a three-link robotic manipulator combined with a camera for capturing the user's motion.
+For the successful control of the system, the pin hole camera model captures the user's arm motion and extracts the shoulder, elbow, and wrist angles through image processing.
+Then, the dynamics of the system is derived and a PD controller is applied to control the angles of each link.
+The simulation results verified the efficacy of a PD controller showing satisfying results for tracking movement.